zebbra2014/browser-laptop/docs/state.md

     canGoForward: boolean,
     icon: string, // favicon url
     location: string, // The currently navigated location
+    provisionalLocation: string, // The location being navigated to
     src: string, // The iframe src attribute
     pinnedLocation: string, // Indicates if a frame is pinned and its pin location
     title: string, // page title